 The Outstanding Volunteer Award recognizes members for excellent service in furthering the mission of APS through their volunteer efforts.
 These volunteers are the lifeblood of our society; they keep members informed and manage the details so the rest of us don't even have to think about it.
 It's time for you to tell us who these individuals are so APS can show them our appreciation.
 Don't let them go unnoticed!

-To make your nomination, simply send a nomination letter to the attention of the APS Councilor-at-Large Lindsey du Toit (email@example.com) with "APS Volunteer Award" in the subject line by May 15, 2016.
+To make your nomination, simply send a nomination letter to the attention of the APS Councilor-at-Large Paul Vincelli (email@example.com) with "APS Outstanding Volunteer Award" in the subject line by May 15, 2017.
 Only APS members are eligible.

 The nomination letter should be saved as a .pdf document and should be no more than one page.
 In the letter, include a description of your nominee’s recent volunteer activities (within the last five years) and how the nominee excelled in the quality, timeliness, and/or scope of these activities.
 Please note that current council members of APS are not eligible for this award, and senior editors are not eligible in their area of responsibility.

 Nominations will be reviewed by the Councilors-at Large.
 More than one award may be given annually.
-The recipient(s) will receive an APS plaque and will be honored during the 2016 APS Annual Meeting by incoming APS President Sally Miller.
-If you have any questions, please contact Lindsey du Toit.
+The recipient(s) will receive an APS plaque and will be honored during the 2017 APS Annual Meeting by the current APS President.
+If you have any questions, please contact Paul Vincelli.

 2015 - Maya C. Hayslett and Anissa M. Poleatewich